Dangerous Winds Could Make California Wildfires Even Worse

-With California already battling several wildfires that have displaced tens of thousands of people, powerful winds are expected to sweep the state and potentially worsen the situation Tuesday through Thursday — and utilities are planning to preemptively cut power to even more customers.
+With California already battling several wildfires that have displaced tens of thousands of people, powerful winds are expected to sweep the state and potentially worsen the situation Tuesday and Wednesday — and utilities are planning to preemptively cut power to even more customers.

 More than 26 million people from California to Arizona are under red flag warnings Tuesday — meaning winds, temperatures and humidity are ripe for fire danger — as firefighters deal with blazes already burning in California’s wine country and in the Los Angeles area.